 It is also helpful to know in advance of filing a lawsuit the extent of automobile accident liability insurance.

 This is insurance to compensate the injury victim for medical bills, pain and suffering, and wage loss.

 First, obtain all medical bills, records and related documentation on your particular accident case.

 Then, a Florida Personal Injury Attorney can evaluate the extent of damages and the available automobile insurance coverage to make a determination as to the proper course of action.

 In most automobile accident insurance cases, a pre-suit demand is sent to the automobile insurance carrier in order to attempt a pre-suit settlement for the client.

 Filing a Lawsuit After a Car Crash

-Under those circumstances (and assuming there is sufficient insurance), many will file a lawsuit to enforce the legal rights to compensation of the injury victim.
+Under those circumstances (and assuming there is sufficient insurance), many will file a lawsuit to enforce the legal rights to compensation.

 It can be a difficult decision to make between accepting the settlement offer and proceeding forward with a lawsuit and related litigation.

 Before any decisions are made as to a settlement offer, the injury victim should discuss the case/claim with a Florida Personal Injury Attorney.